Child Care Licensing Fatalities, Serious Injuries, and Child Abuse Incidents

 • Medication overdose

-DCYF conducts background checks for prospective and current child care and early learning services applicants.
-The number of substantiated child abuse incidents listed in the chart represents the number of providers whose background check certification was changed to disqualified because they were found to have abused or neglected a child during the course of their unsupervised access to children in early learning during that review period.
+DCYF runs background checks on people who work in child care.
+The number of substantiated child abuse cases in the chart refers to providers whose background check status was changed to “disqualified” because they were found to have abused or neglected a child while caring for children unsupervised.

 Child Fatality Reviews